 - our Board has adopted strong and effective corporate governance policies and procedures to promote the effective and independent governance of the Company.
-See "Corporate Governance Guidelines" and "Codes of Conduct" above; - our independent directors meet in regularly scheduled executive sessions led by our lead independent director without management present; - the combined roles enable decisive leadership, ensure clear accountability and foster alignment between the Board and management on corporate strategy; and - the Board has demonstrated that it has functioned effectively and believes it will continue to function effectively with its current leadership structure and with Albert H. Nahmad as its Chairman.
+See "Corporate Governance Guidelines" and "Codes of Ethics and Conduct" above; - our independent directors meet in regularly scheduled executive sessions led by our lead independent director without our CEO or any other members of management present; - the combined roles enable decisive leadership, ensure clear accountability and foster alignment between the Board and management on corporate strategy; and - the Board has demonstrated that it has functioned effectively and believes it will continue to function effectively with its current leadership structure and with Albert H. Nahmad as its Chairman.

-In order to mitigate any potential disadvantages of a combined CEO and Chairman of the Board, the Board has developed the role of a strong lead independent director to facilitate and strengthen the Board's independent oversight of our performance, strategy and succession planning and to uphold effective governance standards.
-The position of lead independent director is currently held by Paul F. Manley.
+In order to mitigate any potential disadvantages of one person serving as both CEO and Chairman of the Board, the Board has developed the role of a strong lead independent director to facilitate and strengthen the Board's independent oversight of our performance, strategy and succession planning and to uphold effective governance standards.
+The position of lead independent director is currently held by Paul F. Manley, who also serves as Co-Chairman of the Audit Committee and Chairman of the Compensation Committee.